zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 }
 ```

-## V Comparison to Alternatives already available in C++20
+## V. Comparison to Alternatives already available in C++20

-This paragraph discusses how the functionality of the fold expression in [A: Solution with Fold and Throw](#a-solution-with-fold-and-throw) could be reached with functionality already available since C++20.
+This paragraph discusses how the functionality of the fold expression in [A) Solution with Fold and Throw](#a-solution-with-fold-and-throw) could be reached with functionality already available since C++20.
 (The examples can be found on Compiler Explorer https://gcc.godbolt.org/z/qzup48, too.)

-### A: Explicit Calls
+### A) Explicit Calls

 Of cause one always has the possibility to explicitly resolve the fold expression.